TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 **Directories**

-We do not publish directories of our customers wireless numbers. nor will we provide or make such numbers available to third-parties for listing in their public directories, without the customers prior consent.
+We do not publish directories of our customers’ wireless numbers. nor will we provide or make such numbers available to third-parties for listing in their public directories, without the customer’s prior consent.

 **Performance, Diagnostics &.
 Management**

 We collect information about devices, our network and WiFi usage to perform diagnostic analyses and understand how your device is performing overall.
-Diagnostic data helps us troubleshoot technical issues related to your devices performance such as battery life, dropped calls, processing speed, device memory, service coverage, and network and WiFi signal strength that you and other customers may experience.
+Diagnostic data helps us troubleshoot technical issues related to your device’s performance such as battery life, dropped calls, processing speed, device memory, service coverage, and network and WiFi signal strength that you and other customers may experience.
 If you are using a device in WiFi mode, we may collect information about that usage, such as the routing address and IP address.
 We also may use diagnostic data to identify and recommend products and services.

 **Location-Based Services**